JGoodwillieV/GoodSwim/database/README.md

 3. Browser console for error messages
 4. Verify the table schema matches the SQL file

-For additional help, contact the StormTracker development team.
+For additional help, contact the GoodSwim development team.